-Multi-Storey Operational Assurance Visits are slightly lower than would be expected for the time of year again due to restritions that were in place.
+Multi-Storey Operational Assurance Visits were lower than would be expected for an annual report again due to restrictions that were in place.
+It did pick up in Q4 and any inspections that were missed will be caught in the coming period 2022-2023.

-Staff competence is back on track due to the support of the local training team which has included catch-up assessments due to COVID impact and local mitigation measures.
+Staff competence is on track due to the support of the local training team which has included catch-up assessments due to COVID impact and local mitigation measures.
+Five new Development Firefighters joined our ranks in Q4.